steverafferty/leadconduit-integrations/guide.md

 #### Environment Variables

 If a module requires a new or updated environment variable (i.e., has exported the `envVariables` array), those are provided by the application config files `/etc/init/leadconduit-api.conf` and `/etc/init/leadconduit-handler.conf`.
-A senior developer or administrator can get those files updated for you.
+Those files are config-managed by ops personnel; notify them, allowing adequate time for them to process the request, when environment variable changes are needed.

 #### SSO Billing Information